TaitoUnited/taito-cli/docs/docs/03-quick-start.md

 > You can skip this step, if you want to run your projects only locally for now.
 IMPORTANT: Skip this step if your organization is already using Taito CLI.
 In such case you should use the existing infrastructure instead of creating a new zone.
 Ask for taito configuration settings from your colleagues and copy-paste the settings to your `~/.taito/taito-config.sh` file.

-You can create a new zone with the following steps:
+You can create a new zone with the following steps.
+If you already have an existing infrastructure, but no Taito CLI configurations for it, skip the step 2.

 1. Create a new zone configuration based on one of the [infrastructure templates](https://taitounited.github.io/taito-cli/templates#infrastructure-templates).
 For example: